paf31/blog-source/posts/2016-08-07-Comonads-As-Spaces.markdown

 Plenty of monads and comonads provide interesting examples of pairings:

 - The `State s` monad pairs with the `Store s` comonad.
-In fact, `StateT s m` pairs with `StoreT s w` whenever `m` pairs with `m`.
+In fact, `StateT s m` pairs with `StoreT s w` whenever `m` pairs with `w`.
 - `WriterT a m` pairs with `TracedT a w` whenever `m` pairs with `w`.
 - `ReaderT r m` pairs with `EnvT r w` whenever `m` pairs with `w`.
 - `Free f` pairs with `Cofree g` whenever `f` pairs with `g`.

 ### Monads from Comonads

-Edward Kmett has written a [series of blog posts](http://comonad.com/reader/2011/monads-from-comonads/) about generating a monad (and in fact, a [monad transformer](http://comonad.com/reader/2011/monad-transformers-from-comonads/)) from every comonad.
+Edward Kmett has written a [series of blog posts](http://comonad.com/reader/2011/monads-from-comonads/) about generating a monad (and in fact, a [monad transformer](http://comonad.com/reader/2011/monad-transformers-from-comonads/)) from any comonad.

 The first blog post describes the following type: